Collaboration

 Best for: Teams using Dropbox as their primary file storage who want review without switching platforms.

 Strengths: Tight integration with Dropbox storage.
-Frame-accurate comments with drawing tools.
-Integrates with Premiere Pro, Final Cut, and DaVinci Resolve.
+Frame-accurate comments with drawing tools. works alongside Premiere Pro, Final Cut, and DaVinci Resolve.

 Limitations: Requires Dropbox subscription.
 Video streaming can buffer on longer files.
 Per-seat pricing compounds Dropbox costs.